Franchise Development and Economic Uncertainty

 How Have Commercial Lending Rates Affected Franchise Funding?

-Franchise funding is heavily reliant on commercial lending in the form of a small business loan.
+Franchise funding is heavily reliant on commercial lending in the form of small business loans.
 Funding facilitates buying and opening a new franchise and provides liquidity to support capital investments in equipment, software or other assets.

 Fewer Attractive Franchise Financing Options